Distortion coefficients of the $\alpha$-Grushin plane: Acknowledgements

-\subsection{Acknowledgements}
+\section{Acknowledgements}

 I would like to thank Prof Wilhelm Klingenberg for his supervision and precious encouragements.
-I am also grateful to Prof Nicolas Juillet, Prof Alpár Mészáros and Prof Alexandru Kristály for carefully reading the manuscript and for providing invaluable feedback.
+I am also grateful to Prof Nicolas Juillet, Prof Alpár Mészáros, Prof Alexandru Kristály and Dr Kenshiro Tashiro for reading this work and for providing invaluable feedback.
 I benefited greatly from instructive discussions with Prof Shingo Takeuchi on the topic of generalised trigonometry.
 I am thankful to Prof Li Yutian for introducing me to the study of the $\alpha$-Grushin plane and for his constant support.

 This work was supported by the UK Engineering and Physical Sciences Research Council (EPSRC) grant EP/N509462/1 (1888382) for Durham University.